CHELTENHAM JUNIOR FOOTBALL CLUB Fees and Registration Policy

 The Club appreciates that there may be extenuating circumstances, and that some players may wish to be in a particular side.
 Such requests should be made in writing to the appropriate selection panel or to the Football Sub-Committee.

-CHELTENHAM JUNIOR FOOTBALL CLUB Complaints Handling Procedure
+CHELTENHAM JUNIOR FOOTBALL CLUB Incident Reporting Procedure

 At Cheltenham Junior Football Club we are committed to providing a safe and enjoyable environment for all players, parents and spectators.
 However sometimes issues can arise at the Club which appear to be discriminatory or appear to be in breach of the Club’s Policies or Codes of Conduct.
 Any member or spectator may make a reasonable complaint about such an issue.